Azure/bicep-types-az/generated/storage/microsoft.storage/2018-03-01-preview/types.md

 * **secondaryEndpoints**: [Endpoints](#endpoints) (ReadOnly): The URIs that are used to perform a retrieval of a public blob, queue, table, web or dfs object.
 * **secondaryLocation**: string (ReadOnly): Gets the location of the geo-replicated secondary for the storage account.
 Only available if the accountType is Standard_GRS or Standard_RAGRS.
 * **statusOfPrimary**: 'available' | 'unavailable' (ReadOnly): Gets the status indicating whether the primary location of the storage account is available or unavailable.
-* **statusOfSecondary**: 'available' | 'unavailable' (ReadOnly): Gets the status indicating whether the secondary location of the storage account is available or unavailable.
-Only available if the SKU name is Standard_GRS or Standard_RAGRS.
+* **statusOfSecondary**: 'available' | 'unavailable' (ReadOnly): Gets the status indicating whether the primary location of the storage account is available or unavailable.
 * **supportsHttpsTrafficOnly**: bool: Allows https traffic only to storage service if sets to true.

 ## CustomDomain